damascenodiego/mdeartifacts.github.io/artifacts/202107_models/README.md

 2. This artifact can be improved by incorporating different stakeholder's viewpoints
 3. This artifact can be used to support researchers in designing domain-specific guidelines to their particular research fields.

-## How much/many?
-### How many resources does it need?
+# Requirements

-For the survey, we used the [Google Forms platform](https://www.google.com/forms/about/).
+For the running the survey, we recommend the [Google Forms platform](https://www.google.com/forms/about/).

-For the statistical analysis, we used the following version of the R Statistical Package:
+For the running the statistical analysis, we recommend the following version of the R Statistical Package:

     **platform**:       x86_64-w64-mingw32